Our Surgeons

 Shoulder, Elbow & Hand Surgeon

 I am a New Zealand trained Orthopaedic Surgeon, qualifying in 1994.
-Following this I spent 2 years in the USA training as a subspecialist in the area of upper extremity surgery, including paediatric upper limb surgery.
-I trained with one of the world’s leading wrist arthroscopic surgeons as part of this training.
+Following this, I spent two years in the USA training as a sub specialist in the area of upper extremity surgery.

 Surgical Expertise